-Upon receipt of a completed and signed Request for Tenancy Approval, staff will contact the owner/manager of the unit to schedule a Housing Quality Standards (HQS) inspection.
+Upon receipt of a completed and signed Request for Tenancy Approval (RFTA), staff will contact the owner/manager of the unit to schedule an inspection.
 For RHA protection, the owner/manager will sign the initial inspection form.

-- 10.2.1.
-Staff will perform the inspection using HUD Form 52580, Inspection Form, filling out the form completely. - 10.2.2.
-If the unit passes HQS, the owner/manager will receive a copy of the signed inspection report and a copy will be maintained in the tenant file. - 10.2.3.
-If the unit fails HQS, the owner/manager will be notified in writing of the deficiencies and what repairs must be made to meet Housing Quality Standards.
-Repairs shall be made within 14 days. - 10.2.4.
-If the owner/manager agrees to perform the required repairs, a re-inspection will be scheduled after repairs are made to determine if the unit now meets HQS. - 10.2.5.
-If the owner/manager refuses to perform the required repairs, it shall be noted on the inspection form and the tenant will be notified of their need to locate another unit.
+- 12.2.1.
+Staff will perform the inspection using either HUD Form 52580, Inspection Form, filling out the form completely OR a mobile inspection device which interfaces with HUD Form 52580. - 12.2.2.
+If the unit fails the inspection, the owner/manager will be notified in writing of the deficiencies and what repairs must be made to meet Housing Quality Standards.
+Repairs shall be made within 14 days. - 12.2.2.1.
+If the owner/manager agrees to perform the required repairs, a re-inspection will be scheduled after repairs are made to determine if the unit now meets HQS. - 12.2.2.2.
+If the owner/manager refuses to perform the required repairs, it shall be noted on the inspection form and the tenant will be notified of their need to locate another unit. - 12.2.3.
+If RHA conducts an initial inspection and the tenant never moves in, the inspection results may be used for a subsequent RFTA submitted within 45 days, provided no one has occupied the unit in the interim.

-10.3.BIENNIAL INSPECTION PROCESS FOR VOUCHER TENANCY
+12.3.BIENNIAL INSPECTIONS